andresvourakis/Loan-Default-Prediction/README.md

 # Loan Default Prediction

 ## Summary
-Through this analysis, I concluded "Random Forest Classifier" to be the best predictive model to assign default probabilities to loan applications.
+Through this analysis, I concluded "Random Forest Classifier" to be the best predictive model to assign default probabilities to loan applications with a final accuracy of 88%.

-**Assumption:** It was assumed that Anyfin cares more about accurately predicting defaulters rather than non-defaulters.
+**Assumption:** It was assumed that accurately predicting defaulters rather than non-defaulters was of highest importance to the business.
 Therefore, the predictive model was optimized for sensitivity (recall).

 ## Approach
-In order to tackle this problem, the dataset provided was used to train a classification model.
-I began by doing some exploratory data analysis on the entire dataset in order to better understand it's features.
-Then, I cleaned the data to prepare it for the model building step.
-During the model building step, the data was transformed to get it ready for training.
-I trained several classification models and then compared them to each other using accuracy, sensitivity and precision scores.
+The first step was to do exploratory data analysis on the entire dataset in order to become more familiar with the domain and understand the type of features provided.
+Then, I cleaned the data and proceeded to train several classification models and compare them to each other using accuracy, sensitivity, and precision scores in order to identify the most accurate model.

 Here is more information on how model selection was approached:

 ### Model Selection